Official websites use .mil

 The 926th Wing is an Air Force Reserve unit under 10th Air Force, Naval Air Station Joint Reserve Base, Fort Worth, Texas.
-The wing is located at Nellis Air Force Base, Nev., as an associate unit to the United States Air Force Warfare Center.
-Through Total Force Integration, reservists are integrated into regular Air Force units, accomplishing the USAFWC and 432nd Wing/432nd Air Expeditionary Wing missions side by side regular Air Force personnel on a daily basis.
+The wing is located at Nellis Air Force Base, Nev., as an associate reserve unit integrated with units from Air Combat Command (ACC), Air Force Space Command (AFSPC), and Air Education and Training Command (AETC), as well as multiple combat commands.
+Through Total Force Integration, reservists are integrated into regular Air Force units, accomplishing the ACC and 432nd Wing/432nd Air Expeditionary Wing missions side by side regular Air Force personnel on a daily basis.

 The 926th WG also supports the U.S. Air Force's first Remotely Piloted Aircraft wing, the 432nd WG/432nd AEW, equipped with more than 100 MQ-1 Predator and MQ-9 Reaper unmanned aircraft, in its mission to train pilots, sensor operators and other RPA crewmembers, and conduct combat surveillance and attack operations worldwide.

-The 926th WG consists of two groups, 13 squadrons and two detachments across the nation:
+The 926th WG consists of two groups, 13 squadrons and one detachments across the nation:

 926th Operations Group at Nellis Air Force Base: